BilalAhmed-358/Database_Management_System_Project-/README.md

 ## Tech Stack

 ### Front End:
-a.
-HTML
+1. HTML
-b.
-CSS
+2. CSS
-c.
-Bootstrap
+3. Bootstrap
-d.
-Javascript
+4. Javascript

 The front-end of the project would be developed using HTML, CSS, and Bootstrap, which would ensure a visually appealing and responsive user interface.

 ### Back End:
-a.
-Php
+1. Php

 The back-end of the project would be developed using PHP, which would be responsible f or processing data and performing server-side operations.

 ### Database:
-a.
-MySQL
+1. MySQL

 The project would use MySQL as the database management system, which would ensure efficient storage and retrieval of data.